-- 1. That an all-services distributed overlay is hereby adopted to provide relief for the current 336 area code in North Carolina. - 2.
-That the schedule for implementation of the all-services distributed overlay in the 336 area code will be as described herein and proposed by NANPA, as revised by the Joint Telecommunications Carriers.
+- 1. That a distributed overlay is hereby adopted to provide relief for the current 336 area code in North Carolina. - 2.
+That the schedule for implementation of the overlay in the 336 area code will be as described herein and proposed by NANPA, as revised by the Joint Telecommunications Carriers.
 The schedule shall be filed in this docket for informational purposes within thirty (30) days of the date of this Order. - 3.
-That the JTC shall file reports with the Commission biannually with the final report filed six months after mandatory dialing is implemented in order for the Commission to keep informed on the progress of the implementation of the new NPA.
-The format and content of the reports are at the discretion of the JTC, however, the Commission is interested in monitoring the activities and be informed on any issues related to the new NPA. - 4.
-That seven-digit dialing across area code boundaries shall be eliminated, and ten-digit dialing for local, EAS, and ELCS calls placed across area code boundaries shall be required. - 5.
-That NANPA is hereby directed that it shall not assign an NPA beginning with "9-1" for the 336 NPA all-services distributed overlay.
+That seven-digit dialing across area code boundaries shall be eliminated, and that the Commission shall require ten-digit dialing for local EAS and ELCS calls placed across area code boundaries. - 4.
+That NANPA is hereby directed that it shall not assign an NPA beginning with "9-1" for the 336 NPA distributed overlay.
 ISSUED BY ORDER OF THE COMMISSION.

-This the \13th day of August, 2014.
+This the day of , 2014.